Common Agricultural Policy: Criticism

-The CAP has been roundly criticized by many diverse interests since its inception.
+The CAP has been roundly criticised by many diverse interests since its inception.
 Criticism has been wide-ranging, and even the European Commission has long acknowledged the numerous defects of the policy.
 In May 2007, Sweden became the first EU country to take the position that all EU farm subsidies should be abolished, except those related to environmental protection.

 Anti-development

 Many developing countries are highly dependent on agriculture.
 The FAO finds that agriculture provides for the livelihood of 70% of the world's poorest people.
 As such, the subsidies in the CAP are charged with preventing developing countries from exporting agricultural produce to the EU on a level playing field.
 The WTO Doha Development Round, which intended to increase global development, has stalled due to the developed countries' refusal to remove agricultural subsidies.

 A review of post-2013 proposal by Prof. Alan Matthews underlines the lack of ambition in tackling the issue.
 "This CAP reform was not intended to address the trade barriers used to keep some EU market prices higher than world market levels.
 The EU has reduced the effect of these barriers for a number of developing countries through extending the scope of preferential access under various trade agreements, and a further reduction is being negotiated in the WTO Doha Round.
 Nonetheless, developing countries will be disappointed that the opportunity was not taken in this reform to set a final date for the ending of export subsidies.
 A more ambitious CAP reform, in which the targeting of direct payments was pursued more insistently and coupled payments were phased out, would also have a greater effect in removing the remaining distortions caused by the CAP to world markets."
 In another study, Prof. Matthews showed how linking EU farm subsidies to goals such as environmental protection could help farmers in poor countries, although much depends on the size of the payments and how they are made.

 At the same time, however, the EU remains the world's biggest importer of farm products from developing countries.
 On average, over the period 2006–2008, the EU has imported €53 billion worth of goods.
 This is more than the US, Japan, Canada, Australia and New Zealand combined.
 This is further encouraged by a preferential market access agreement for products from developing countries.
 Today, around 71% of the EU's agricultural imports originate from developing countries.
-The 'Everything but Arms' programme, gives the world's 49 least-developed countries duty-free and quota-free access to the EU market.
+The 'Everything but Arms' program, gives the world's 49 least-developed countries duty-free and quota-free access to the EU market.
 Under the Economic Partnership Agreements, countries from the African, Caribbean and Pacific group enjoy full duty-free and quota free access.